Signed Language Interpreting Program Class Schedule

 Lecture

 Examines linguistic research on signed languages, primarily ASL: phonetics, phonology, morphology, syntax and semantics.
 Also covers signed language sociolinguistics, psycholinguistics, language acquisition (first and second) and neurolinguistics.
-Prerequisite: 2210 and (LING 2110 or LING 301).
 Restriction: permission of instructor.
+Graduate students should enroll in the SIGN 505 section.

 Sections